SaganRitual/github.io/_posts/2019-06-15-r-Swift-Go-fuck-yourselves.md

 What did I do?
 I complained.
 Not like a troll, not abusively, I just complained.
 They came after me casting preposterous aspersions on me, **not a single one of them offering to help in any way**, just punishing me.
 Severely.
 From that one conversation, and my few feeble attempts to defend myself, my karma went from around 200 to less than zero.

+Looking back over the wreckage later, I noticed that one of my posts had a -12 score.
+I read it over; it wasn't a defense, as most of my other posts were.
+It was a set of real questions I had added to the thread, to give everyone an idea of the kind of things that were eluding me.
+Real questions.
+No answers. -12 points.
+Dafuq?

-Because I complained, I've been treated like shit by everyone in the room, and now I can't post to reddit any more without moderator assistance.
+Because I complained, I was treated like shit by everyone in the room, and now I can't post to reddit any more without moderator assistance.
 Well, fuck reddit.
 I was contributing more to /r/Swift than I was getting back anyway.

-So I forgot all about reddit, until a few days ago, when I went to post to a different sub, and was reminded that I have to wait for the moderators.
-Well, what can I do?
-Let's dig around in /r/help.
+That all happened in January.
+I forgot all about reddit, until a few days ago, when I went to post to a different sub, and was reminded that I have to wait for the moderators.
+Well, that's a pain.
+What can I do?
 As it turns out, /r/help says that if you got drained of your karma, go back to the sub where you got drained, and work it out.

 That's exactly what I did.
+I didn't come out groveling.
 I wrote to clear the air.
 I don't owe anyone an apology for my post, and really, I don't think I owe anyone an apology for defending myself against their attacks.
-But I did anyway, I apologized for being less than mature.
+But for the sake of good will, I did anyway; I apologized for being less than mature in the face of their hostility.
 And I asked for upvotes.
 I think I saw my karma make it as high as 1.
+And thanks very much to all of you who got me that high, despite the downvotes.

-And then people started downvoting me.
-And not saying why.
-A couple of guys stopped by to mock, but that was about it.
+Because there were downvotes.
+A lot.
+And no one explaining why.
+A couple of guys came by to mock, but no one else had anything to say.
 What the fuck?
-So, I posted again, asking for guidance on what the fuck I'm doing wrong that's getting me downvotes.
+So, I posted again, asking for guidance on what I'm doing wrong that's getting me downvotes.
 Did I get help?
 No. First answer: *two posts in a row not about Swift, all about yourself, you're not going to find much good will here*.
 What the fuck?
 Seriously?
 Two posts.
 Not about **me**, about how the fuck to fit into this room.
 And then some other asshole stopped by to suggest that I shouldn't be a pussy about getting downvotes.
 Another wildly negative assumption.
 I don't give a shit about downvotes; I want to post without needing help from the moderators.

 And you know, I've been in that sub.
 I used to contribute (a lot) to it, getting very little in return.
 And you know, a lot of people post things that have nothing to do with Swift.
 A lot of people post, asking for advice.
+They don't get scolded or downvoted.

-Well, I was having trouble figuring out how to navigate the culture of /r/Swift, so where the fuck should I go for help?
+I was having trouble figuring out how to navigate the culture of /r/Swift, so where the fuck should I go for help?
 Apparently not to /r/Swift.

-Anyway, I stepped away for a while to recover from the "help" I had been receiving, and when I came back, my karma of 1 had gone deeply negative again.
+I stepped away for a while to recover from the "help" I had been receiving, and when I came back, my karma of 1 had gone deeply negative again.

-Summary.
-I got treated badly in /r/Swift on a regular basis.
-I complained about it, no one offered to help.
+**Summary:** I got treated badly in /r/Swift on a regular basis.
+When I complained about it (and asked for advice), no one offered to help.
 I got reamed and downvoted into oblivion.
 After three months, I went back and followed the reddit instructions for recovering from bad karma.
-I got a few upvotes, and thanks to all of you who helped.
-And I got downvotes.
+I got a few upvotes (many thanks), and I got downvotes.
 I tried to ask for help in not getting downvotes, and I got downvoted into oblivion.

 I have never been in a room full of people so ready to assume the absolute worst about someone asking a question.
 So many who will go out and viciously punish someone for some imagined mistake, without even a hint of explanation.
 So many people who clearly read only the first sentence of a post, or the last sentence, or every other word, or something--they clearly don't take the time to understand the question.
 Instead, they seem to pick up a couple of keywords and make up their own question, a grotesque straw man that inflames them to go for blood.

 It's your loss.
 I really did contribute far more to /r/Swift than I ever got back.
 I deleted my reddit account.
 And there was much rejoicing in /r/Swift.

-I tried to work it out with you guys, and you acted like dicks, every last one of you (except perhaps a few who might have tried to help between the time I logged out and the time I went back to delete my account.
-But I don't see any reason to believe that you last few were any different from the first hundred.)
+I tried to work it out with you guys, and you acted like dicks, every last one of you (except you helpful upvoters, and perhaps a few who might have tried to help between the time I logged out and the time I went back to delete my account (I didn't read any of it, for fear of getting more pissed off at unjustified aspersions and judgments.
+Sorry).
+But really, I don't see any reason to believe that you last few were any different from the first hundred.)

 I hope none of you guys have kids.
-Punishment without guidance is really just bullying.
-And that's what I got from /r/Swift, to a man.
+Punishment without guidance is called **abuse**.
+And that's what I got from /r/Swift.
 Guys, go fuck yourselves.

 That's not to say that I wish ill on you.
-I wish peace and luck to all of you, and may you never find yourself facing a room full of people like yourself.
+I wish peace and luck to all of you, and may you never find yourself facing a room full of people with your level of communication skills, and especially with so little simple human kindness.

 --Rob